 GENERAL.
-Immediately subsequent to the consummation of the Merger and the acquisition of the Founding Practices (the "Practice Acquisitions"), Orthodontix intends to provide practice management services to the Founding agreements ("Service Agreements") with separately organized affiliated professional associations (collectively, the "PA Contractors").
-The PA Contractors will directly employ orthodontists or affiliate with other separately formed professional associations owned by practicing orthodontists pursuant to service agreements (the "PA Contractor Employment Agreements") ranging from terms of two to ten years (the "Practitioner PAs").
+Immediately subsequent to the consummation of the Merger and the acquisition of the Founding Practices (the "Practice Acquisitions"), Orthodontix intends to provide practice management services to the Founding Practices pursuant to long-term administrative services agreements ("Service Agreements") with separately organized affiliated professional associations (collectively, the "PA Contractors").
+The PA Contractors will directly employ orthodontists or affiliate with other separately formed professional associations owned by practicing orthodontists pursuant to service agreements (the "PA Contractor Employment Agreements") ranging from terms of two to ten years (the "Practitioner PAS").
 In those practices where the PA Contractors do not directly employ orthodontists, the Practitioner PAs will directly employ orthodontists.
 In all cases, Orthodontix will directly employ all non-orthodontic personnel and, subject to applicable law, directly own the tangible equipment and other assets used in the practices.
-Unless the context otherwise requires, references to (i) "Affiliated Practices" include the Founding Practices, and any orthodontic practice which enters into a similar arrangement with Orthodontix whereby Orthodontix provides practice management services, with orthodontic services provided by the Affiliated Orthodontists; and (ii) "Affiliated Orthodontists" include orthodontists who will be directly employed by the PA Contractors or the Practitioner PAs.
+Unless the context otherwise requires, references to (i)"Affiliated Practices" include the Founding Practices, and any orthodontic practice which enters into a similar arrangement with Orthodontic services provided by the Affiliated Orthodontists; and (ii) "Affiliated Orthodontists" include orthodontists who will be directly employed by the PA Contractors or the Practitioner PAs.